We get it.

 Do you want them to focus on making a certain number of calls per day?
 Sell ten VSCs and five home warranties per week?

 Whatever they are, maybe you should make them harder to attain.
-Yes, you want the goals to be more challenging.
+Yes, you want the goals to be more challenging if you want to make the top performers.

 One study that reviewed 10 years’ worth of goal setting and performance outcomes show that challenging goals lead to higher performance than easy or “do your best” goals 90% of the time!